What to Do If You Can’t Afford to Pay Your Payroll Tax Debt

 When your business falls behind on payroll taxes—especially the amounts withheld from employees' paychecks—things can escalate fast.
 The IRS treats unpaid trust fund taxes as one of the most serious violations of tax law.

 You may be worried about how to pay, how much you owe, or whether the IRS will come after you personally.
-This guide walks you through what to do when you can’t afford your payroll tax debt, and how to protect yourself, your business, and your future.
+This guide walks you through what to do when payroll taxes fall behind, and how to protect yourself, your business, and your future.

 What Happens If You Don’t Pay Payroll Taxes?